motilalgit/SE577/README.md

 6. Optionally, to create a public gist, click , then click Create public gist.
     Click Create secret Gist or Create public gist.

+### What is OAuth?

+OAuth is an open-standard authorization protocol or framework that provides applications the ability for “secure designated access.”
+For example, you can tell Facebook that it’s OK for ESPN.com to access your profile or post updates to your timeline without having to give ESPN your Facebook password.
+This minimizes risk in a major way: In the event ESPN suffers a breach, your Facebook password remains safe